kwchow/JoJoGAN-Training-Windows/README.md

 │...
 ```

-## Evaluate a Pretrained Style Model
+## Evaluate a Pretrained Style Model on Image
 Download the pretrained style model and put it under the `models` folder like in the diagram shown above.
 Put the input image in the `test_input` folder, in the following `image_name`, you don't need to provide the file path, just the file name.

 ```sh